xanzhu/xanzhu/README.md

 ### About Me

 I am passionate about technology.
 I strive to create accessible and well-designed software.
-Currently undertaking a degree in cyber security while learning software development and cloud as a hobby.
+Currently undertaking a degree in Cyber Security while learning software development and cloud as a hobby.
 Always looking for ways to make a positive impact through technology and advocating for better accessibility, privacy, and security.

 <br>
 <a href="https://github.com/xanzhu">